mlm-games/kernel_samsung_exynos_9611/README.md

 $ cd kernel_samsung_exynos_9611

 # Install toolchain
-# You could try any clang/LLVM based toolchain, however I used WeebX clang 19-rc4
+# You could try any clang/LLVM based toolchain, however I used WeebX clang 19-rc4 (neutron-clang has also been used previously)
 # See the intructions: https://github.com/XSans0/WeebX-Clang
 # If you are using Arch or distro with latest glibc, You may want to use antman instead.
 $ bash <(curl https://gist.githubusercontent.com/roynatech2544/0feeeb35a6d1782b186990ff2a0b3657/raw/b170134a94dac3594df506716bc7b802add2724b/setup.sh)